m1keil/alfred-vagrant-workflow/README.md

 **NOTE:** RDP & SSH actions are being executed by the terminal that is configured to handle the `.command` file extension.

 #### Open terminal in Vagrantfile's directory
-Choose machine from the list and press Enter while holding Ctrl key.
+Choose machine from the list and press Enter while holding Shift key.

 **NOTE:** This will open Alfred's default terminal app which is configured in Alfred's setting.